Jonnytan555/Go_Reloaded/README.md

 **Introduction**

-The tool you are about to build will receive as arguments the name of a file containing a text that needs some modifications (the input) and the name of the file the modified text should be placed in (the output).
+The tool will receive as arguments the name of a file containing a text that needs some modifications (the input) and the name of the file the modified text should be placed in (the output).

 **List of possible modifications that the program should execute**